restarian/brace_document/docs_raw/usage.md

 * -v, --verbose
 	* Print any superfluous information from the run-time.
 * -s, --sort <alphanumeric, depth>
 	* alphanumeric: The links will be arranged for navigation links list in alphanumeric order. depth: All of the sub-directories and links will be arranged at the top of the directory list.
+Note: the structure will be presorted in alphanumeric regardless of the reverse-sort flag when the sort option is set to *depth*.
 * -R, --reverse-sort
 	* Reverse the sorting operation specified via the --sort option.
 * -p, --plugins